 A surfaced area that is porous or can be penetrated by liquid to collect precipitation and stormwater runoff (including pavers, blocks, special asphalt, etc.) thereby enabling any collection to slowly infiltrate into the soil below.
-Pervious surfaces are opposite of impervious surfaces and are strongly encouraged.
+A permeable surface is the opposite of an impervious surface, and is strongly encouraged.